Tax debt and divorce: Independent Tax Advice is the Missing Piece - Waterhouse Lawyers

 General

 When a relationship ends, the focus is naturally on a fair division of the “asset pool.”
 However, what many parties—and even some legal practitioners—overlook is that a $1 million investment property is not equal to $1 million in cash.
 Without expert tax analysis, one party may unknowingly inherit a “latent” tax bill that significantly reduces their actual settlement value.
+It is then time to engage an independent tax adviser such as Tania Waterhouse at Waterhouse Tax Lawyers.

 The True Cost of “Latent” Tax